-- Maintain accurate, efficient and courteous service to the public and other agencies. - Maintain all new documents in digital format. - Convert old paper based documents to digital format to eliminate storage room. - Actively advocate for internet-based access to district court records. - Develop internet-based jury management site. - Provide daily updates to internet court schedules. - Develop and implement electronic record migration and disaster recovery plan. - Plan and develop a shared resource for meeting rooms in the Courthouse. - Participate in long-range Courthouse space planning.
+- Maintain accurate, efficient and courteous service to the public and other agencies. - Maintain all new documents in digital format. - Convert old paper based documents to digital format to eliminate storage room. - Actively advocate for internet-based access to district court records. - Develop internet-based jury management site. - Provide daily updates to internet court schedules. - Develop and implement electronic record migration and disaster recovery plan. - Increase juror service and education through the webpage. - Distribute brochures about jury service to other public offices, Educate future jurors through presentations at local high schools and provide community education on the importance of jury service. - Develop a comprehensive security plan for each of the courtrooms. - Participate in long-range Courthouse space planning.